Check out our collection of photos and other images from the Mill Springs Battlefield in Kentucky.

 Mill Springs National Cemetery

 View of the Mill Springs National Cemetery.
 The Union dead from the Battle of Mill Springs were reburied here.
-The cemetery is near the new Mill Springs Visitor Center.
+The cemetery is near the Mill Springs Battlefield National Monument Visitor Center.

 Brown-Lanier House at the Mill Springs